 Worldwide, models of health and care are struggling to meet the challenge of ageing populations.
-Digital health and care interventions are recognised as key to the solution in tackling this crisis through the use of modern technologies and digital services.
-They are not only changing the way we communicate but offer more innovative ways for monitoring our health and well-being and provide greater access to personal data for self-management.
+Digital health and care interventions are recognised as key to the solution in tackling this crisis using modern technologies and digital services.
+They are not only changing the way we communicate but offer more innovative ways for monitoring our health and wellbeing and provide greater access to personal data for self-management.

 Defining digital health and care is a complex task as, globally, we are still to decide on a universal definition.
 Digital health applications consist of certain essential elements such as wireless devices, hardware and software sensors, microprocessors and integrated circuits, the internet, social networking mobile and body area networks, health IT, genomics and personal genetic information.
 Because of the varied nature of these elements the term digital health forms an umbrella term for:

 Data sets that are so large and/or complex that traditional data processing models cannot cope.
 Computer analysis and predictive analytics can be used to reveal patterns, trends and associations, specific to health in relation to human behaviour and interactions.
 Big Data challenges include data capture, analysis, curation, sharing, storage, transfer, visualisation, updating and information privacy.